-Let's review what has been discussed in this lesson.
-First, when you are looking at a velocity display, you are looking into a cone with north at the top of the velocity display.
-The full component of the wind will be measured only when it is parallel to the radial.
+Alright, let's summarize the heavy hitters.
+First, when you are looking at a velocity display, you are looking into a cone with north at the top of the display.
+Next, the full component of the wind will be measured only when it is parallel to the radial.
 When the wind is perpendicular to the radial, none of the wind is measured.